Creating Backup Copy Jobs

 To create a backup copy job:

-- On the Home tab, click Backup Copy and select one of the following options:
+- On the Home tab, click Backup Copy and select one of the following options depending on the type and OS of machines whose backup data you want to copy:

 - Virtual machine > VMware vSphere backup